CAR FROM JAPAN - Find best deals of used cars from reliable Japanese sellersSearch Car

-How to Clean Alloy Wheels – Everything You Need To Know
+How To Clean Alloy Wheels – Everything You Need To Know

 Alloy wheels are more durable and easier to maintain than their older pure metal counterparts, however like everything else in your car, they also need to be cleaned regularly to avoid corrosion.
-Learning how to clean alloy wheels is a handy maintenance tips you can perform in your own garage with easy to find tools.
+Learning how to clean alloy wheels is a handy maintenance tip you can perform in your own garage with easy to find tools.

-Wheels can get stained and corroded from brake dust, and even road salt and cinders used to treat icy roads.
 Even extremely stained wheels can be restored to their spotless shine with this comprehensive guide on how to clean alloy wheels, including everything you need to know about alloy wheels.

-What is “alloy wheels”?
+What is “Alloy Wheels”?

 You might get curious as to what exactly is an “alloy wheel”.
 Alloy is a combination of two or more metals.
 This means steel is also an alloy itself, since steel is a combination of at least two elements: one is metal and the other is non-metallic.